mcuntz/pyjams/docs/source/index.rst

      - Parameter screening using Morris' method of Elementary Effects
    * - :func:`~pyjams.text2plot.signature2plot`
      - Write a copyright notice on a plot
+   * - :func:`~pyjams.fsread.sread`
+     - Read strings from a file into 2D string array
    * - :func:`~pyjams.str2tex`
      - Convert strings to LaTeX strings in math environment used by matplotlib's usetex